e-moore99/e-moore99/README.md

 - **Cloud Services:** Practical use of Azure Services.

 ### What I'm currently learning
-I am currently working on learning Next.js and TypeScript and creating a couple of small projects, to expand my skills and create more efficient code.
+I am currently working with Next.js and TypeScript to create an Ecommerce PWA, expanding my skills and create more efficient code.

 ### Let's Connect!
 Add me on [LinkedIn!](https://www.linkedin.com/in/evan-moore-0123671b3/) I'd love to get in touch.